iirisarri/CrashCourse-Phylogenomics/README.md

 One of the most common approaches in phylogenomics is gene concatenation: the signal from multiple genes is "pooled" together with the aim of increasing resolution power.
 This method is best when among-gene discordance is low.

 We will use [IQTREE](http://www.iqtree.org/), an efficient and accurate software for maximum likelihood analysis.
 Another great alternative is [RAxML](https://github.com/stamatak/standard-RAxML).
 The most simple analysis is to treat the concatenated dataset as a single homogeneous entity.
-We need to provide the number of threads to use (`-nt 1`) input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`):
+We need to provide the number of threads to use (`-nt AUTO` will use the optimal number of threads), the input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`):

 ```
-iqtree -s FcC_supermatrix.fas -m TEST -msub nuclear -bb 1000 -alrt 1000 -nt 1 -bnni -pre unpartitioned
+iqtree -s FcC_supermatrix.fas -m TEST -msub nuclear -bb 1000 -alrt 1000 -nt AUTO -bnni -pre unpartitioned
 ```

 A more sophisticated approach would be to perform a partitioned maximum likelihood analysis, where different genes (or other data partitions) are allowed to have different evolutionary models.
 This should provide a better fit to the data but will increase the number of parameters too.
 To launch this analysis we need to provide a file containing the coordinates of the partitions (`-p`) and we can ask IQTREE to select the best-fit models for each partition, in this case, according to AICc (more suitable for shorter alignments).